 When temperatures drop, your gear suffers.
 It is advisable to keep fluids on hand to defrost the locks, in case the lock bike freezes.
 Lubricating the latter will also prevent unpleasant surprises.

-To reduce the risk of frost and corrosion and improve the performance of your bike, regularly and generously degrease all its components.
+To reduce the risk of frost and corrosion, as well as improve the performance of your bike, regularly and generously degrease all its components.

 In addition, if you leave your bike outside, make sure your transmission and leather saddle are not covered with snow or ice between periods of use.

 - Tip: When not using your bike, cover it with a tarpaulin.
-Because, in very cold weather, the hubs, the crankset and the headset can be damaged and the braking system can freeze.
+Because, in very cold weather, the hubs, the crankset and the headset can be damaged, and also the braking system can freeze.

 Gear up to stay warm and dry

-During big drops in temperature, good accessories allow a good protection of the hands, the head, and the feet, often the first parts of the body that are badly affected by the cold.
+During big drops in temperature, good accessories allow good protection of the hands, the head, and the feet, often the first parts of the body that are severely affected by the cold.

-In order to better protect the forehead and ears, it is advisable to invest in a special cyclist cap that’s compatible with your helmet.
+In order to better protect the forehead and ears, it is advisable to invest in a special cyclist’s cap that’s compatible with your helmet.